agatazaleska/Ticket-booking-app/README.md

 - checking seat availability for specific screenings, providing a snapshot of current bookings.

 The provided script utilizes cURL to access the endpoints.
+It also resets the data in the database

 To launch the use case demo: